ChetanSarda99/Drug_Detection/README.md

-# Drug_Detection
+# WebScraping_pills
-A script to wesbscrape images for pills from drugs.com
+A script to web scrape images for pills from drugs.com